 Locke Ogens heads a team of scientists, conservation practitioners, policy experts and fundraisers committed to seeking creative solutions to Virginia's most complex conservation challenges.
-That includes ensuring the commonwealth's forests continue to harbor wildlife, support recreation and forestry, and clean the air we breathe and the water we drink; securing clean water, abundant wildlife, and sustainable fisheries across the state from the Clinch River to the Chesapeake Bay; and protecting and restoring healthy natural systems to withstand a changing climate and rising seas.
+That includes ensuring the commonwealth's forests continue to harbor wildlife, support recreation and forestry, and clean the air we breathe and the water we drink; securing clean water and abundant wildlife across the state from the Clinch River to the Chesapeake Bay; supporting sustainable fisheries and a healthy ocean in the Mid-Atlantic Seascape; and protecting and restoring healthy natural systems to withstand a changing climate and rising seas.